 - 2 large eggs

-- ⅓ cup chocolate chunks (dairy-free if needed)
+- 1/3 cup dark chocolate chips or chunks dairy-free if needed

 - Preheat oven to 350 degrees F.